umigv/nav_onboarding_2023/README.md

 Use the links below to learn how to create the subscriber node, and then call the service!

 - Hint: use `rosnode list` and `rosnode info <node_name>` to find what topic to subscribe to.
+- Hint use `rqt` to see a graph of how the nodes are interacting
 <br>

 ### [Publisher Tutorial](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29)